postandcourier/infant-mortality/two-main-text.md

 In addition, blacks experience “higher rates of hypertension, kidney disease and diabetes, which all have a genetic component,” Sullivan said.

-Dr. Henry Lemon, an MUSC pediatrician, said one example of how subtle genetic susceptibilities can be is the fact that darker-skinned people suffer a greater incidence of Vitamin D deficiency.
+Dr. Henry Lemon, an MUSC pediatrician, said one example of how subtle genetic susceptibilities can be is the fact that darker-skinned people suffer a greater incidence of vitamin D deficiency.

 Consequently, he said, if a pregnant black woman lacks prenatal care, she may not get the high doses of vitamin D during pregnancy that can reduce instances of diabetes, preterm birth and infection.